Demon-King169/GambleBot/README.md

 * **streaming** (xyz)
 * **competing** (in xyz)

 If you want to display an activity you can use one of the bold printed words.
-If you use an activity that is not in this list the activity will default to "**watching** user roles".
 If you do not want to set an activity just leave this field blank or remove it completely. \
 If you want to use an activity you also need to set a [BOT_ACTIVITY_TEXT](#bot_activity_text).
 Otherwise, no activity will be displayed.
 If you want to use the streaming activity make sure to also set the